Huy1711/Multi-agent-path-finding--Numberlink-solver-/README.md

   **Numbering cells have 1 and only 1 direction**

   +) Have at least 1 direction: Xij,1 v Xij,2 v Xij,3 v Xij,4
-    > A num-cell have 1 of 4 direction
+    > A num-cell has 1 of 4 direction
   +) Have exact 1 direction: (Xij,1 -> -Xij,2) ^ (Xij,1 -> -Xij,3) ^ (Xij,1 -> -Xij,4) ^...
     > When a direction happens, other directions are disabled

   **Same number are connected**

   +) Reflex:
-    for instance: When a cell direct to its left, the cell at the left direct to its right.
+    for instance: When a cell directs to its left, the cell at the left direct to its right.
     => Xij,1 -> Xi(j-1),2
   +) Spreading:
-    When a cell direct to another cell, they have the same value
+    When a cell directs to another cell, they have the same value
     for instance: A cell which has value 7 and directs to its left, the left cell has the same value 7
     => (Yij,7 ^ Xij,1) -> Yi(j-1),7
     For the same reason we have: